My Christmas dining room with DIY snowy centrepiece is so pretty! I can’t wait to show you.

 I’ve had this idea for a pretty snowy centrepiece for months but it’s even extra special today because it snowed all day yesterday and my kids even had a fun snow day!

 Start with gathering your supplies.
-Lay down some of the snowy village buffalo snow (like batting but very soft).
+Lay down some of the snowy blanket cover (similar to quit batting).
 Lay on your table like a runner.

-Cut the four corners of each tray to lay flat (best to do before glue unlike me).
-Sprinkle the frosty snow all over.
+Cut the four corners of each aluminum tray to lay flat (best to do before glue unlike me).

-Add the epsom salts all over the trays.
-I bought two but I only needed one, which is shocking as I thought I would need more.
-Finish off the top with another bag of the frosty snow.
+Add epsom salts all over the trays.
+I bought two big containers of epsom salts but I only needed one.
+Finish off with spreading the frosty/buffalo snow.

 Stick in your bottlebrush trees, jingle bells, candles (I used my French yogurt jar candles) and you have a stunning snowy centrepiece.